unixorn/zsh-quickstart-kit/Readme.md

 3. Install the patched font in a valid X font path.
 Valid font paths can be listed with `xset q`: `mv YourChosenPowerlineFont.otf ~/.fonts`
 4. Update the font cache for the path the font was installed in (root privileges may be needed for updating font cache for some paths): `fc-cache -vf ~/.fonts/`

-After installing the powerline-compatible font, you will also need to configure your terminal emulator to use the powerline-compatible font.
+After installing a powerline-compatible font, you will also need to configure your terminal emulator to use your selected powerline-compatible font.
 The name of the correct font usually ends with *for Powerline*.

 If the powerline symbols cannot be seen, try closing all instances of the terminal emulator.
 The X server may also need to be restarted for the new font to correctly load.